17 Cool Things About The 80's

 5. The A-Team

-Soldiers, cartoonish violence, Mr. T, and a whole lot of action!
+Soldiers of fortune, Mr. T, good comedic moments and a whole lot of action!
 Any takers?
 The A-Team was a very popular show that ran from the years 1983 to 1987.
 The show was about a bunch of war veterans who were convicted of a crime that they didn’t commit.

-The A-Team really hits home hard because, even though the show has a lot of lighthearted, silly moments, there are also darker, more sinister moments wherein you can really feel the effect of war on a seasoned vet.
-Through these characters, you really get to understand how damaging war is it individual psyche.
+The series really hits home hard because, even though it had a lot of lighthearted, quaint moments, there are also darker, more sinister themes at play wherein you can really feel the effect of war on a seasoned vet.
+Through these characters, you get some understanding of how damaging war is to the individual psyche.

 6. Garbage Pail Kids